(one synonym : Utetheisa dorsifusa Prout, 1920)

 (Photo from: "Flying Colours", Coupar & Coupar, 1992)

 The Caterpillars have sparse grey hairs, and are black with orange spots, and have a broken cream broad line along the back, and a narrow broken cream line along each side,.

 The caterpillars feed on various plants from BORAGINACEAE such as:

 They grow to about 3 cms.
 The animal then pupates in a loose cocoon spun in the leaf litter on the ground below the foodplant.

 The moth looks quite white when it is flying, but at rest, the pretty pattern of red and black spots on the white forewings can be seen.
 Each hindwing is white with two black spots and an irregular black margin.
 The moth has a wingspan up to about 3 cms.

 The adult moth is superficially similar to Utetheisa lotrix, but there are subtle anatomical differences, and the pattern of red and black spots is different.
-In particular, there are four or five red spots with grey outlines along the hind margin of each forewing, although the final tornal spot can degenerate to just the grey outline.
+In particular, there are four or five red spots with grey outlines along the hind margin of each forewing, although the final red tornal spot can degenerate into just the grey outline.
 Also the males have a fold along the hind margin of each hindwing covered in hairs which appears to hold a pheromone.

 The eggs are laid singly on a foodplant leaf, often on the midrib.

 The species occurs widely in the Indo-Australian region, including :